It was my privilege to be asked to speak on this panel with so many other incredibly talented women.

 Finally ending with what advice would we give to someone, particularly a woman starting out in this field also what if anything could we tell our ‘past self’ that would have made our journey a bit smoother?

 We had a very nice turnout with a good mix of students and professionals, men and women.
 I was very happy to meet a group of young women from Webster University as well as some SoundGirls.Org members.

 Some of the take aways from the panel:

 For all of us, the desire to chose this as a career came from somewhere deep inside.

-Working as an audio engineer- whether in mastering, recording, or live is not something you go into half heartedly.
-The job and lifestyle requires an incredible amount of dedication and sometimes sacrifice.
+Working as an audio engineer- whether in mastering, recording, or live is not something you go into half-heartedly.
+The job and lifestyle require an incredible amount of dedication and sometimes sacrifice.
 So the bottom line is, if you’re not sure it’s for you- it probably isn’t.
 All of the women on the panel would agree that it is incredibly rewarding and worth the sacrifices we have made.

 If you feel that you are at the top of your field you are probably no longer there.
 The best engineers are always striving to be better and improve.

 When problems arise in a session or a live show- remain calm and carry on.
 Know your craft.
 Having a deep understanding of the job will help you to remain calm when things start to unravel.
 Your interaction with the artist is as much about the job as your technical knowledge.
 Being able to instill confidence in the artist is a big part of the job.

 It was a pleasure getting to know these amazing women as well as meeting some of the audience members after the panel.